coffebar/neovim-project/README.md

       "~/.config/*",
     },
     picker = {
-      type = "telescope", -- or "fzf-lua"
+      type = "telescope", -- one of "telescope", "fzf-lua", or "snacks" }
-    }
   },
   init = function()